Michael (Michael Jackson album): Authenticity of vocals on three tracks

 Before the premiere of "Breaking News", Sony Music Group stated it had "complete confidence in the results of our extensive research, as well as the accounts of those who were in the studio with Michael, that the vocals on the new album are his own".
 Producer Riley, Frank DiLeo and Jackson's estate defended Sony's claims that the song is authentic.
 On December 6, 2010, the Cascio family appeared on Oprah, where Eddie Cascio insisted the songs were sung by Jackson, and showed the studio where he had allegedly recorded the songs.
 Riley, who had worked on "Monster" and "Breaking News", said that the confusion had come about as a product of processing Jackson's vocals using software such as Melodyne.
 In September 2013, almost three years after the album release, Riley wrote on Twitter that his participation in the project had been "set up".
-In a September 2022 interview, Riley said that he believed that the Cascio tracks were not sung by Michael, adding that he was "influenced and pushed to say the things that were said".
+In a September 2022 interview, Riley said that he believed that the Cascio tracks were not sung by Jackson, adding that he was "influenced and pushed to say the things that were said".

 Fans have suggested that Italian-American R&B singer Jason Malachi recorded vocals for the tracks, but this was denied by the Jackson estate's lawyer.
-On January 16, 2011, a statement appeared on Malachi's Facebook page "confessing" to recording the vocals and apologizing to Michael's fans; however, Malachi later claimed on MySpace that his Facebook and website had been hacked.
+On January 16, 2011, a statement appeared on Malachi's Facebook page "confessing" to recording the vocals and apologizing to Jackson's fans; however, Malachi later claimed on MySpace that his Facebook and website had been hacked.
 Malachi's manager Thad Nauden stated that "someone created a phony Facebook page in Jason's name.
 Jason wants everyone to know beyond a shadow of a doubt, he did not sing a single note on the album".
 Nauden later retracted the claim that the Facebook account was not Malachi's, but maintained that Malachi was not involved in the Michael album.